Federal investigators demanded details on transgender patients from at least 1 hospital

 Since 2021, at least 27 states have adopted laws restricting or banning the care for minors, and a U.S. Supreme Court ruling in June affirmed the states' right to have such policies, at least under certain conditions.

-The Alaska State Medical Board on Friday is set to consider a resolution that would deem doctors who perform gender-affirming care of minors “as constituting unprofessional conduct.”
-The board directed one of its members, a podiatrist, to help draft the statement that could declare practitioners who perform the care “as being grossly negligent and therefore subject to disciplinary sanctions,” according to the minutes of the board’s June meeting.
+The Alaska State Medical Board on Friday is set to consider language that would deem doctors who perform gender-affirming care of minors “as constituting unprofessional conduct.”
+The board directed one of its members, podiatrist Matt Heilala, to help draft a statement that could result in declaring practitioners who perform the care “as being grossly negligent and therefore subject to disciplinary sanctions,” according to the minutes of the board’s June meeting.

-The resolution was proposed after it asked the Alaska Legislature to ban such treatments for minors, but lawmakers took no action.
+The move came after the board earlier this year asked the Alaska Legislature to ban such treatments for minors, but lawmakers took no action.
+Any regulations on the issue pursued by the board could take time to finalize.

 Trump has signed one executive order defining sex as only male or female — and as unchangeable — and another that seeks to end federal funding of the care for patients under 19.
 He's also sought to bar transgender military service members and keep transgender athletes out of certain sports competitions.